DivTwid/golang-boiler/README.md

     - Postgres SQL should be running on local machine on 5432 port
     - MySQL should be running on local machine on 3306 port

-To Start with the mentioned boiler plate simply clone the repository and run following command:
+To Start with the mentioned boiler plate simply clone the repository, change credentials in config.development.yaml and run following command:

     `go mod tidy`
-    `change configurations as per local credentials in config.development.yaml` `ENV=development go run main.go`
+    `ENV=development go run main.go`

 Project Overview: